 Additional Landlord Considerations

-Landlords should also plan for some rare – but important – contingencies.
+Landlords should also plan for some rare contingencies.

 Prepare for the Worst

 Unfortunately, even with a solid vetting and application process, you may need to evict a tenant.
 No landlord wants to go through this process, but if you own rental properties for long enough, you’ll likely need to at least once.
-Accordingly, you should understand how to evict a tenant before you need to evict one.
+Accordingly, you should understand how to evict a tenant before you need to.

-Evictions require strict legal compliance, otherwise you can find yourself in significant legal trouble.
+Evictions require strict legal compliance; otherwise, you can find yourself in significant legal trouble.
 This is another scenario where you can work with a real estate attorney to confirm the necessary steps in the eviction process for your area.
 Bottom line, you should prepare for a worst-case scenario and hope you never have to deal with it.
-That way, if an eviction scenario arises, you have step-by-step procedures for how to legally handle the process.
+That way, if an eviction arises, you have step-by-step procedures for legally handling it.

 Reserve Transfers